Skip to content

 School of Animal Rural & Environmental Sciences

-Dr Anna Champneys is the Course Leader for BSc Wildlife Conservation and teaches modules including Behaviour and Biodiversity Conservation.
-Anna’s research interests include habitat selection and distribution of small mammals.
+Dr Anna Champneys is the Course Leader for BSc Wildlife Conservation and teaches modules including Behaviour, Biodiversity Conservation and Protected Species Surveying.
+Anna’s research interests include small mammal ecology and

 Careers and employability